 Black Birds In The Sky is the heartrending story of the race riot in 1921, that saw hundreds of Black Americans injured or killed and their thriving Black community in the Greenwood District almost completely destroyed, razed by fire and looted.

 Brandy Colbert begins by describing the events that were to ignite the Tulsa Race Massacre on September 1, 1921, namely the alleged interaction between Dick Rowland and Sarah Page.
 From there she goes on to describe the history of the land that would eventually become the state of Oklahoma.
 Colbert begins with the early Indigenous peoples who lived on the Oklahoma land, the European colonizers who explored and fought over ownership of the lands, and the forced settlement of Indigenous peoples (the Five Tribes which included Cherokee, Creek, Choctaw, Chickasaw and Seminole) from their ancestral lands in the eastern and southern United States onto the lands of Oklahoma and Kansas.
-This history emphasizes the deceitful manner in which European settlers and the American government dealt with non-white peoples.
+This history emphasizes the deceitful manner in which European settlers and the American government dealt with various non-white peoples.

 This deceit continued with the land runs in Oklahoma and Kansas.
 Now settled onto new lands, the Five Tribes were further subjected to traitorous land runs in which Americans and Europeans could simply claim "empty" land as their own.
-Colbert describes the land runs which also included the migration of Black people to Oklahoma land and their eventual re-settling into towns.
+Colbert describes the land runs, which also included the migration of Black people to Oklahoma land and their eventual re-settling into towns.
 Despite these new areas of the continent not having a history of slavery, racial discrimination and segregation became entrenched.
-By the time Oklahoma entered the Union in 1907, Jim Crow laws which forced the segregation of Blacks, were already being enacted.
+By the time Oklahoma entered the Union in 1907, Jim Crow laws, which forced the segregation of Blacks, were already being enacted.

 The attitudes of white people towards Black Americans, even those who fought valiantly for America in World War I, was one of superiority and fear of social change.
 White Americans believed that Black veterans would demand equality and would use their weapons to obtain it.
 As a result, white Americans used political and justice systems to re-instate a new kind of slavery, one that denied Blacks their rights even when the Supreme Court ruled in their favour.